Note: If you prefer watching a presentation over reading articles, then enjoy the video below! If not, skip the video and read on.

 The following video goes into more detail on where the performance difference comes from, starting at the 02:10 mark.

-See our JSON ⊂ ECMAScript feature explainer for an example implementation that, given an arbitrary object, generates a valid JavaScript program that JSON.parses it.
+See our JSON ⊂ ECMAScript feature explainer for an example implementation that, given an arbitrary object, generates a valid JavaScript program that JSON.parse

 There’s an additional risk when using plain object literals for large amounts of data: they could be parsed twice!